Which automatic exchange of tax information regimes is eToro subject to?

 What can I do if I don’t want eToro to send my private information to these authorities?

 The information exchange is our direct obligation, as it is of any other financial institution based in the CRS-participating jurisdictions.
-If your country of tax residence is not participating in the exchange, your data will not be shared, unless you are a client of eToro AUS Capital Pty Ltd., which is a company regulated in Australia, where financial institutions (such as eToro AUS Capital Pty Ltd.) are required to report on all its clients, irrespective of their country of tax residence.
+If your country of tax residence is not participating in the exchange, your data will not be shared, unless you are a client of eToro AUS Capital Limited, which is a company regulated in Australia, where financial institutions (such as eToro AUS Capital Limited) are required to report on all its clients, irrespective of their country of tax residence.

 I didn’t sign up for this.
 Isn’t it a breach of GDPR/Privacy?
 Is my information safe?